storizzi/hachack/README-tunnelblick.md

 - This script uses AppleScript to control Tunnelblick
 - Inspired by the need for better command-line control of VPN connections on macOS

+## Related Documentation

+For additional resources and documentation, please refer to:

+- [Main Project Documentation](README.md) - General project context and setup information for the Hac Hack project